-Rainy day funds may sound similar, but they’re really intended to pay for the occasional smaller expense.
-For example, let’s say your refrigerator suddenly stops working and you need to replace it, or your pet needs unexpected surgery.
+Rainy day funds may sound similar, but they’re intended to pay for the occasional smaller expense.
+For example, let’s say your refrigerator suddenly stops working, and you need to replace it, or your pet needs unexpected surgery.
 (Though in the latter case, pet insurance might help take the sting out of that expense.)

 Emergency Fund Safety Net

 An emergency fund is intended to be your safety net in the event of a financial emergency.
 These emergencies include, but aren’t limited to, job loss, or a major illness or injury.

 You should aim for an emergency fund of at least three to six months of living expenses, including bills, debt payments, and everyday spendings, such as grocery bills, childcare costs, and transportation costs.
 But if you are a single-income family, have a serious medical condition, own a home, are self-employed, or are trying to stay out of debt, an emergency fund becomes an even more pivotal piece of your financial plan.

 Rainy Day Fund for Smaller Expenses

 A rainy day fund is intended to pay for a one-time, smaller expenditure.
 For example, paying for summer camp or braces for your child, or replacing a broken window in your home, or other short-term, unexpected cost.